 The Coastal Route

-- Coastal California Viewpoints - While this entire stretch of highway is scenic, it's still nice to stop on occasion and take it all in at these designated viewpoints, such as Castle Rock; Hurricane Point, Sea Otter Refuge, Little Sur River Beach, Seal Beach, McWay Cove, Big Creek Bridge/Big Creek Cove, Gamboa Point, San Martin Rock, Big Sur Lookout, Ragged Point, Ocean Vista Point, Arroyo Hondo Vista.
+- Coastal California Viewpoints - While this entire stretch of highway is scenic, it's still nice to stop on occasion and take it all in at these designated viewpoints, such as Castle Rock; Hurricane Point, Sea Otter Refuge, Little Sur River Beach, Seal Beach, McWay Cove Beach, Big Creek Bridge/Big Creek Cove, Gamboa Point, San Martin Rock, Big Sur Lookout, Ragged Point, Ocean Vista Point, Arroyo Hondo Vista.

 - Monterey - This popular beach town offers stunning ocean views and plenty of amenities to keep you entertained for days.
 Ideal for wine lovers, there are also golf courses to enjoy, fine dining and incredible seafood plus Cannery Row - a shopper's paradise!